Slow Cooker Greek Rice

-Slow Cooker Greek Rice has delicious flavors from red bell pepper, Feta, and Kalamata olives, and this is a perfect easy side dish.
+Greek Slow Cooker Rice has red bell pepper, Feta, and Kalamata olives, and this is a perfect easy side dish of rice with Greek flavors.
 Or see notes below for a low-carb cauliflower rice casserole with similar flavors.

-I first made this delicious Slow Cooker Greek Rice with Jake a few years ago, just before I packed up my house where I’d lived for 25 years and moved to the new house.
-At the time I remarked about how good this was, even if it wasn’t that photogenic.
+I first made this delicious Greek Slow Cooker Rice a few years ago, and at the time I remarked to my nephew Jake about how good this was, even if it wasn’t that photogenic.
 Now I think the new version made in the Crock-Pot Casserole Crock Slow Cooker (affiliate link) is actually quite pretty, but a large oval slow cooker would work for this recipe too!

 What ingredients do you need for this recipe?